harsh or corrosive in tone

 diabolical,” Emmett chuckled.

-a finger or toe in human beings or corresponding body part in other vertebrates
+a finger or toe, or a corresponding body part

 There, on the whiteboard, was a ten-